 Think about our amazing service men and women who have been stationed overseas for the holidays (or anytime) by coloring pictures and writing notes for the troops.
 Organizations like Operation Gratitude will make sure your letters or packages get where they need to go.

 We’ve also put together a great list of 11 top-rated veterans organizations offering everything from adaptive housing to service dogs to support exclusively for women — maybe pick one with the kids that speaks to them, and make an end-of-year charitable donation together.

 3. Pick a charity and raise a few bucks for them

-Speaking of charitable donations — it may be too cold for lemonade where many of us live, but we love the idea of setting up a hot chocolate stand for charity as you can see above, from The Princess and the Frog.
-You can do it on your sidewalk, at a local playground entrance (though be sure to check your community’s laws first!) or, I think serving that hot cocoa near a popular sledding hill over the holiday break would be a sure money-maker!
+Speaking of charitable donations — it may be too cold for lemonade where many of us live, but we love the idea of making some great homemade hot cocoa and setting up a hot chocolate stand for charity as you can see above, from The Princess and the Frog.
+(Note for 2020: Only if you can do this safely!)

 4. Donate stuff.
 Good stuff.

 Go through your kids’ overflowing toy bins and book shelves and decide what they’d like to donate to a local charity or children’s organization.
 Consider unopened birthday gifts, craft sets that have gone unused, books in great quality.